As a newcomer in Munich, one administration office you’ll quickly encounter is the KVR Munich:

 For issues such as visa/blue card/residence permit/passport, you’ll have to go to the “infamous” Ausländerbehörde (Foreigners Office) at Poccistrasse.

-Unfortunately, if you ever talked to anyone (local or foreigners) about their experience with the KVR, 10 out of 10 people would tell you it was a nightmare!
+Unfortunately, if you ever talked to anyone (local or foreigners) about their experience with the KVR Munich, 10 out of 10 people would tell you it was a nightmare!
+It is as scary as looking for an apartment rental in Munich.

 It is hard to believe that Germany, although recognised as a hi-tech developed country, they are very slow with digitalisation, especially if you compare it to Asia.
 Even booking a Termin (appointment) online is an art itself.